If you’re looking for ways to save money on a cruise and cruise more often, you’re in the right place

 10. Book cruise shore excursions online

 If you have onboard credits to use, you can usually use these to book your cruise excursions ahead of time.
 In some cases, if you aren’t able to do this online, you can do this with a phone call to the cruise line shore excursion department.
-Shore excursions are often refundable up until sailing, however do check the policy.
+Shore excursions are often refundable up until sailing, but always check the policy.

 Even though shore excursions can add up, they really do add to your cruise experience and memories.
 Hopefully these little tips will save you some money on the extra expenses on a cruise.